 The Tablas Creek Vineyard Patelin de Tablas is a blend of four red Rhône varietals: Syrah, Grenache, Mourvèdre and Counoise.
 The wine incorporates fruit from several of the top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
 Like many red wines from the Rhône Valley, it is based on the dark fruit, mineral and spice of Syrah, with the brightness and fresh acidity of Grenache, the structure and meatiness of Mourvèdre and a small addition of Counoise for complexity.

-The 2015 Patelin de Tablas has a savory, dark, Syrah-driven nose of blackberries, crushed rock, menthol and saddle leather, with a little sweet lift like honey graham crackers.
-The mouth shows black cherry, loam, and pepper spice, with chalky tannins and flavors of cranberry and freshly turned earth that come out on the finish.
-Delicious now, but with the substance and balance to age for up to a decade.
+A lovely nose, very Syrah, of pine forest, pancetta, blackberry, and dried herbs.
+The mouth is juicier than the nose suggests, with smoky blackberry, licorice root, crushed rock, and saddle leather, with chalky tannins and flavors of black cherry and freshly turned earth that come out on the finish.
+Delicious now, but still fleshing out, and with the substance and balance to age for up to a decade.

 - Paso Robles